Cincinnati Reds Hall of Fame and Museum

 The Cincinnati Reds Hall of Fame and Museum is an entity established by Major League Baseball's Cincinnati Reds franchise that pays homage to the team's past through displays, photographs and multimedia.
-It was instituted in 1958 to recognize the career of former Cincinnati Reds players, managers and front-office executives.
+It was instituted in 1958 to recognize the career of former Cincinnati Reds players, managers and front-office executives, but did not have a physical facility until 2004.
 It is adjacent to Great American Ball Park on the banks of the Ohio River.
-Currently, the Hall of Fame section is home to 81 inductees.
+Currently, the Hall of Fame section is home to 97 inductees.
 These inductees include players, managers & executives who were involved in Cincinnati's baseball legacy, which dates back to 1869, the year the original Cincinnati Red Stockings took the field.
 Inductions take place every other year.